 Penny is a commercial intellectual property lawyer in Australia and New Zealand.
 She has practised for more than 30 years and is a registered patent attorney in both countries.

 Penny enjoys interacting with her local and international clients and getting to know their business issues.
 She is passionate about maximising the value of her clients’ intangible assets.

 Penny has worked for clients in a number of industries, including dairy, food and beverage, wine, education, fashion, energy and FMCG among others.
-She currently acts for successful local companies Z Energy and Westland Milk Products, as well as international companies Harley-Davidson and Novartis, and Australian fashion designer Collette Dinnigan.
+She currently acts for successful local companies Z Energy, as well as international companies Harley-Davidson and Novartis, and Australian fashion designer Collette Dinnigan.

 Penny is a past President of the New Zealand Institute of Patent Attorneys (NZIPA).
 Before joining Baldwins (now AJ Park), Penny worked for 11 years (four of those as a partner) at full-service law firm Kensington Swan, where she headed up the intellectual property team.
 Penny started her career at AJ Park.